Ecological-Complexity-Lab/lab_website/index.md

 {% capture text %}

 Our team is composed if students, post-docs and research associates from multiple countries.
-We emphasize team work and social life :)
+We emphasize team work and social life.

 {%
   include button.html